swook/GazeML/README.md

 *All implementations are re-implementations of published algorithms and thus provided models should not be considered as reference.*

+---

+This is a fork from [swook/GazeML](https://github.com/swook/GazeML).
+I am on fixing some issues in importing the model to `.onnx` format and further to TensorRT `.engine` format.

+---

 This framework currently integrates the following models:

 ## ELG